eiriklv/spotipi/README.md

 #### Hardware requirements:
 * raspberry pi model b (256mb or 512mb ram)
 * wifi dongle supported by raspbian
+* (it also runs on any "regular" computer - but that's not as fun!)

 #### Preparing the raspberry pi:
 * **install raspbian by using NOOBS - [guide](http://www.raspberrypi.org/help/noobs-setup/)**